kwanhiuhong/MPEG_TS_Modifier_CLI_Tool/README.md

-MPEG TS Editor
+MPEG TS Editor CLI Tool
 ===

-This scripts allows you to print your transport stream in hex format.
+This CLI (Command line interface) tool allows you to print your transport stream in hex format.

 You can view certain packets or bytes in hex format using the read mode.